Giridharan72/FSD_2/CRUD/readme.md

 This CRUD demo application is built using React.js, a popular JavaScript library for building user interfaces.
 It demonstrates how to perform CRUD operations (Create, Read, Update, Delete) on a list of users using React Router for navigation and Axios for making HTTP requests.

-# Visit {https://fsd-2-giridharans-projects.vercel.app/} in your web browser to view the application.
+# Click [here](https://fsd-2-giridharans-projects.vercel.app/) to visit the application.

 # Components
 The main components used in this application are: